Table of Contents

 For Isaiah, instead, the emphasis describing angel wings is that their use is for flying, as any known creature having those does.
 Flying creatures flap with an up-and-down motion drawing a wave along their displacement, as if their wings were counter-rotating alternatively in both senses.

-To put the role of angel wings in context, consider the transcription of the source from its current location at its origin the day before deciding.
-Then on day zero, transcription begins at the instant of decision, and the flight commences toward the selected destination.
-Once the source is at its final destination, a new 6-days creation starts anew.
+To put the role of angel wings in context, consider the transcription of a source from its current location at its origin the day before the masculine component decides.
+Then, transcription begins at the instant of the decision, and the flight commences toward the selected destination with the mediating agency of the wings.
+Once the source is at its final destination, a new 6-day creation starts anew.

 Concerning the path followed by the source, it is often wrongly thought that it is only a straight line.
 But it may go down any path, and so it does.
 However, the possibilities of going along paths close to the straight line have similar rotational significances (probability amplitudes), which are additively dominant.
 As the possible paths go away from the straight one, they become longer and their rotational significances begin interfering destructively with one another.
 Interferences occur because of the alternating positive and negative values of rotational significances.
 This also holds for the transcription of the source of paired opposites (alchemical water/vacuum and their excitations/light particles called photons).